freelancerwebro/virtual-bank/README.md

 # Virtual Bank
-This is a bank simulator.
+This project is a bank simulator.
 It can make a transfer between two accounts, can withdraw and deposit money.

 To start the bank, run the following command in the console.
 ```